- Related Resources

 The registration fee for this workshop is $500 for general rate, $400 for student rate.
 This includes breakfast and lunch for the three full days of the workshop.

 The workshop will begin in the afternoon of the first day with registration/check-in at 12:30 and actual content starting at 1:00.
 Instruction will run from 1:00-4:00 the first day and from 9:00-5:00 all subsequent days.
 Breakfast and lunch will be provided on days 2-4 (the full days).
-There will be a welcome reception on the evening of the first day from 4:00-5:00.
+There will be a welcome reception on the evening of the second day from 5:00-6:00.

 The course will be held on the University of Maryland Baltimore campus in the Health Sciences Facility, Building 3, at 670 W. Baltimore St., Baltimore, MD 21201 [Google map].